BenMSK/TrafficPredict/README.md

 # TrafficPredict
+This repository is forked by {https://github.com/huang-xx/TrafficPredict}
+The objective of this repo. is for studying 'trajectory prediction' field.
-Pytorch implementation for the paper: [TrafficPredict: Trajectory Prediction for Heterogeneous Traffic-Agents](https://arxiv.org/abs/1811.02146) (AAAI), Oral, 2019
+Original paper is [TrafficPredict: Trajectory Prediction for Heterogeneous Traffic-Agents](https://arxiv.org/abs/1811.02146) (AAAI), Oral, 2019

-The repo has been forked initially from [Anirudh Vemula](https://github.com/vvanirudh)'s repository for his paper [Social Attention: Modeling Attention in Human Crowds](https://www.ri.cmu.edu/wp-content/uploads/2018/08/main.pdf) (ICRA 2018).
-If you find this code useful in your research then please also cite Anirudh Vemula's paper.

 ## Comparison of results:
 |   Methods  | Paper  ADE | This repo ADE | Paper  FDE | This repo FDE |